Projects

 Do you know what happens to the water that goes down the toilet and drain?

-FlushAware.com is an online education system that teaches Maui and Oahu Island users the treatment level & destination of their flush, and provides actions for activism & improving life downstream.
-FlushAware.com is a web based demonstrator for a standalone mobile app coming in 2025.
+FlushAware.com is an information resource that teaches Hawaii residents and visitors the treatment level & destination of their flush, and provides actions for improving life downstream.

-Check out the FlushAware downstream species gallery to see over 200 high resolution images of Hawaii marine life from marine life photographer Keoki Stender @keokistender
+Check out the FlushAware downstream species gallery to see over 200 high resolution images of Hawaii marine life from marine life photographer Keoki Stender@keokistender

 “The sign of a healthy economy should be a drinkable river.”